RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/README.md

         # choose the 26th row, which attend sto all other nodes.
 Some edges don't exist, so filter them out.
 With
         # the remaining, choose the topK or select all, we'll see how many are selected and see if we want a constriant.
         # aggregates based on some condition, then generates edge mask, which should be same size as edge_index

+Try to do the BFS edge masking
+Debug fidelity by generating a random explanation and see if it is 0 | 1 For the GNNExplainer on GPS, use some thresholding (top percentiel?) or some topK (percentage?) parameter to constrain the amount of data
+Then, try to evaluate a good fidelity elbow